trivago/prettier-plugin-sort-imports/README.md

 The _third party imports_ position (it's top by default) can be overridden using the `<THIRD_PARTY_MODULES>` special word in the `importOrder`.

+### Pattern Matching Implementation

+This plugin uses [minimatch](https://github.com/isaacs/minimatch) for pattern matching of import paths.
+The matching is performed using the exact version specified in the plugin's dependencies to ensure consistent behavior.
+This is important to note because different versions of minimatch or other glob matching libraries might have subtle differences in their pattern matching behavior.

+If you're experiencing unexpected matching behavior, please ensure you're using patterns compatible with minimatch's syntax, which might differ slightly from other glob implementations.

 ### FAQ / Troubleshooting

 Having some trouble or an issue ?
 You can check [FAQ / Troubleshooting section](./docs/TROUBLESHOOTING.md).